akashmanna/custom-legacy-bootloader/README.md

 # custom-legacy-bootloader
-bootloader program detectable by BIOS (legacy) written in x86 assembly
+bootloader program for BIOS (legacy) written in x86 assembly

 #dependencies
 nasm (to compile asm)